-Data showing the number of people waiting for more than 8 weeks for diagnostic services and 14 weeks for therapy services.
+Data showing the number of people waiting for more than 8 weeks for diagnostic services and 14 weeks for therapy services for April 2017 to March 2018.

 - Over the past five year period, 2017-18 has been the best year overall in terms of numbers waiting over 8 weeks, with the lowest point across the whole time series being reached in March 2018: